Broadcast Standards and Practices: The Price Is Right

 During a September 22, 2008 taping, contestant Terry Kneiss made a perfect Showcase bid.
-CBS Standards and Practices, host Drew Carey, and producer Kathy Greco became highly suspicious that another party in the studio audience had supplied Kneiss with the bid, which then resulted in a stop down as an investigation took place.
-Although the contestant was ultimately awarded the prizes, the show air date was moved back from its original schedule.
+CBS Standards and Practices, host Drew Carey, and producer Kathy Greco became highly suspicious that another party in the studio audience had supplied Kneiss with the bid, which then resulted in taping being stopped while an investigation took place.
+Although the contestant was ultimately awarded the prizes, the show's air date was moved back from its original schedule.
 As a result of the incident, the show changed its practice regarding prizes, adding up to 30 new prizes which began appearing each taping week.
 Carey wrote on his blog before the 2009 season premiere that with so few prizes being offered, "It was possible, if one wanted, to watch the show for a while and memorize the price of almost every prize we offered."
-The show wanted to prevent a situation similar to a 1984 Press Your Luck incident where a contestant memorized the light pattern to win where the contestant could find the top dollar space that would not hold a penalty space.
+The show wanted to prevent a situation similar to 1984 Press Your Luck incident where contestant Michael Larson memorized the board's light pattern to land on the largest cash value space which offered an additional spin and was able to avoid a space with the show's signature villain, which served as a bankrupt space which would result in the forfeit of his winnings.

-Since 2009, CBS Standards and Practices also requires a disclaimer regarding the business interest of host Drew Carey to be mentioned any time a prize features game tickets featuring the Seattle Sounders FC Major League Soccer club, or a player of Sounders FC makes an appearance to present a prize on the show, or the club and its players is mentioned by the host or contestant.
+Since 2009, CBS Standards and Practices also requires a disclaimer regarding the business interest of host Drew Carey to be mentioned any time a prize features game tickets featuring the Seattle Sounders FC Major League Soccer club, or a player of Sounders FC makes an appearance to present a prize on the show, or the club and its players are mentioned by the host or contestant.
 If a Sounders FC prize package is offered in a One Bid, pricing game or in the Showcase, Carey must mention on-air his ownership stake during the bidding.
 On the December 15, 2010 episode, after a contestant wore Sounders FC merchandise and the contestant and host talked about the team, the show ran a disclaimer in the credits stating Carey's ownership interest in Sounders FC.
 Disclaimers may also be run if other MLS club kits are worn on-air.

-In one instance, the host's mistake was reviewed by the host and a staff member immediately.
-During the January 30, 2017 episode, a contestant played Clock Game.
+In one instance, the host admitted to an error and it was reviewed by them and a staff member immediately.
+During the January 30, 2017 episode, a contestant played the Clock Game.
 Host Drew Carey made a mistake in giving "higher" and "lower" after the contestant's bids.
-Carey admitted to the mistake after the first prize was correctly guessed, reviewing the infraction with a camera operator that led to six additional seconds to be added based on his mistake.
-The contestant won the second prize, and the bonus prize, with one second remaining after the adjustment.
+Carey admitted to the mistake after the first prize was correctly guessed, then shown discussing the infraction with a camera operator.
+Instant replay review was called by officials, which led to six additional seconds added to the remaining time based on his mistake.
+The contestant won the second prize, and an additional bonus prize, with one second remaining after the adjustment.